GudbjorgOskJ/CharrBonesTVV/Readme_csv.files.txt

 id_me = id-tags used for this analysis.
 Each individual had their own id-tag. id_Hafro = id-tags used by collaborates as some individuals were shared between this project and other projects. id_marina = id-tags used by collaborates as some individuals were shared between this project and other projects.
-Note on some figures individuals are still tagged with this tagging scheme. location = name of the location, within lake ﬁingvallavatn, where nets (which caught this particular individual) were set. date_net_set = the date (D/M/Y) when nets were set into the lake. date_net_up = the date (D/M/Y) when nets were taken out of the lake. species = factor variable.
+Note on some figures individuals are still tagged with this tagging scheme. location = name of the location, within lake √ûingvallavatn, where nets (which caught this particular individual) were set. date_net_set = the date (D/M/Y) when nets were set into the lake. date_net_up = the date (D/M/Y) when nets were taken out of the lake. species = factor variable.
 The species of each individual used in this analysis.
 Artic charr is labeled as B (Icelandic work for arctic charr is bleikja). morph = factor variable.
-If individual was arctic charr they would be classified into one of the four charr eco-morph from lake ﬁingvallavatn.
+If individual was arctic charr they would be classified into one of the four charr eco-morph from lake √ûingvallavatn.
 LB = large benthivorous charr, SB= small benthivorous charr, PL= planktivorous charr, PI = piscivorous charr. length_cm = Fork length measurements (in centimeters, cm) for each individual. weight_g = the weight of each individual, measured in grams, g. sex = factor variable.
 The biological sex of each individual.
 F stands for female and M stands for male.